- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 10 Minutes

-When a patient asks me about donor area overharvesting, I understand the anxiety behind the question.
 The donor area is not just a technical part of surgery.
 It is the limited reserve that decides what is possible today, what may be possible later, and what should never be done just to create an impressive graft number.
+If the graft number grows on surgery day, this donor question becomes even more important.
+The risk becomes more visible when the patient wants a very short haircut, so short hair after FUE donor planning should be part of the discussion.

-I often see patients become confused because one clinic tells them their donor area can safely provide 3000 grafts, while another clinic promises 6000 or even 7000 grafts in one plan.
-Naturally, the larger number can sound more exciting.
-But in hair transplantation, more grafts is not automatically a better plan.
-A 7000 graft hair transplant should never be accepted without a clear explanation of donor limits.
+Patients often become confused because one clinic gives a careful 3,000 graft estimate while another promises 6,000 or even 7,000 grafts in one plan.
+The larger number can sound more exciting, especially when the patient does not know why hair transplant graft numbers differ.
+But in hair transplantation, more grafts do not always make a better plan.
+A 7,000 graft hair transplant should never be accepted without a clear explanation of donor limits.

-The same caution applies when a patient asks whether 3000 grafts are enough, because the answer depends on donor reserve and the area being treated.
+The same caution applies when judging whether 3,000 grafts are enough, because the answer depends on donor reserve and the area being treated.

-At Diamond Hair Clinic, I look at the donor area with a simple principle in mind.
-I do not want to use the patient’s future to create a short term illusion of density.
-A good hair transplant should improve the patient now while still respecting what he may need in the years ahead.
+At Diamond Hair Clinic, I look at the donor area with a clear principle in mind.
+I should not use the patient’s future to create a short-term illusion of density.
+A good hair transplant should improve the patient now while still respecting what may be needed in the years ahead.

 Why has donor area overharvesting become such a common patient fear?